-The designated reviewer(s) may exercise all of the authorities of the IRB, except for disapproving the research (a research activity may be disapproved only after review by the full committee).
-If the reviewer and investigator cannot agree on the changes required to secure approval, the application will be sent to the convened IRB for Full Board review.
-The reviewer may refer the application to the full board for review at any time.
+The designated reviewer(s) may exercise all of the authorities of the IRB, except for disapproving the research (a research activity may be disapproved only after review by convened board).
+If the reviewer and investigator cannot agree on the changes required to secure approval, the application will be sent to the convened IRB.
+The reviewer may also refer an application to the convened Board for review and consideration when deemed necessary.